timokoessler/docker-deploy-api/README.md

 # 🐳 Docker Deploy API

-An easy-to-use API for deploying Docker containers
+An easy-to-use API for deploying Docker containers to a server.

 ## Getting started

-Work in progress.
+**Work in progress.**

+Let's say you build a Docker image for your application using a CI/CD pipeline and upload the image to a Docker registry.
+But how do you update the running containers on your servers with the new image?
+You can use Docker Deploy API to do that.

 ## Contact